Paiwan people: History

 The name "Paiwan" may have originated from a myth.
 According to the myth, Paiwan ancestors lived in a location on Dawu mountain (Tawushan) that was called "Paiwan", where heaven is said to exist.
 Paiwan people have spread out from this location, so the name of the original place was assumed as their group name.
 According to some group members, "Paiwan" also means "human being".

 Taiwan in 1901, with the Paiwan marked as "Paiwan Group of Savages" on the southern tip of the island.

 One of the most important figures in Paiwan history was supreme chief Tok-a-Tok (c.
 1817–1874), (Note: His Paiwan name was written in Chinese characters as 卓杞篤 or 卓其督, both pronounced Tok-ki-tok in Hokkien.
-These names were also transcribed into English as Toketok or Tauketok.) who united 18 tribes of Paiwan under his rule, and after defeating American Marines during the Formosa Expedition in 1867 he concluded a formal agreement with Chinese and Western leaders to ensure the safety of foreign ships landing on their coastal territories in return for amnesty for Paiwan tribesmen who had killed the crew of the barque Rover in March 1867 (see Rover incident).
+These names were also transcribed into English as Toketok or Tauketok.) who united 18 tribes of Paiwan under his rule, and after defeating American Marines during the Formosa Expedition in 1867, he concluded a formal agreement with Chinese and Western leaders to ensure the safety of foreign ships landing on their coastal territories in return for amnesty for Paiwan tribesmen who had killed the crew of the barque Rover in March 1867 (see Rover incident).

-In 1871, a Ryūkyūan vessel shipwrecked on the southern tip of Taiwan, and 54 of the 66 survivors were beheaded by the Paiwan indigenous (Mudan Incident).
+In 1871 a Ryūkyūan vessel shipwrecked on the southern tip of Taiwan, and 54 of the 66 survivors were beheaded by the Paiwan people (Mudan Incident).
 When Japan sought compensation from Qing China, the court rejected the demand on the grounds that Taiwan's "raw" or "wild" natives (臺灣生番 (Táiwān shēngfān)) were outside its jurisdiction.
 This perceived renunciation of sovereignty led to the Japanese invasion of Taiwan in 1874 in which chief Tok-a-Tok was killed in action.

 During the Chinese Civil War, between 1946 and 1949, many Paiwan men were forcibly enlisted in the Kuomintang forces.
 When the war ended, some of the Paiwan remained behind in China and formed their own communities.

-Tsai Ing-wen, elected as President of Taiwan in 2016, is 1/4 Paiwan via her grandmother.
+Tsai Ing-wen, elected as President of Taiwan in 2016, is ¼ Paiwan via her grandmother.

-In 2023, the skulls of four Paiwan warriors, taken as trophies during the Japanese invasion of Taiwan in 1874, and transferred to the collection of the University of Edinburgh in 1907, were returned to the tribe.
+In 2023, the skulls of four Paiwan warriors were returned to the tribe after being taken as trophies during the Japanese invasion in 1874 and subsequently transferred to the collection of the University of Edinburgh in 1907.